There’s something I want you to know about me: about the real Laura Lloyd.

 High standards for others.

-Tendency to go ‘all in’ or do nothing.
+Tendency to go ‘all in’, or can’t commit at all.

 Ambitious/Striving